Charles Schwab Review: Commissions, Fees, and Minimum Deposit

 somebody just starting out but should not be considered a substitute for thorough self-education in investing.

-but these days it’s no longer as inexpensive as it used to be.
-The firm's $8.95 rate per stock trade is pretty high for 2014,
+but these days its pricing is no longer as competitive as it used to be.
+The firm's $8.95 rate per stock trade is pretty high for 2015,

 and the $76 fee to buy mutual fund is the most expensive among all discount brokers.